Many Singaporean property owners think of en bloc sales as 4D or Toto, but with better odds. But the reality is a little more complicated.

 So, to convince you to give up your precious home, developers hungry for your land will offer very attractive prices for en bloc sales.

-… just how attractive, you ask?
-Here’s a list of en bloc sales that have happened this year.
-Check out how much people have been getting for their homes this year:
+Here’s a list of en bloc sales that happened in the first half of 2018.
+Check out how much people have been getting for their homes last year:

 |Development||Sold in||Total amount sold for||Each owner will receive|

 |Kismis View Condo||Jan 2018||$102.7m / $941psf||$1.6m to $3.3m|